Skip to main content

-The app requires you to upload an image with available Exif GPS metadata (more on this later).
-If you don't have access to such an image, please download and use this one.
+The app needs an image with Exif GPS metadata (more on this later).
+If you don’t have one handy, download and use this one.

-You can find the entire codebase discussed in this article on GitHub.
-If you wish to deploy this application please don't forget to add your own environment variables.
-Please see a demo below.
+The full codebase is on GitHub.
+If you deploy this yourself, don’t forget to add your own environment variables.
+Here’s a demo:

-The process is going to be simple - we are going to build a function that accepts an image sent via a form (which we will make as well) via an HTTP POST request.
-I decided not to use any framework for this project, so the code will be in vanilla JavaScript.
+The process is simple.
+We’ll build a function that accepts an image sent via a form (which we’ll also create) through an HTTP POST request.
+No framework here.
+Plain vanilla JavaScript.

 <input type="file" id="uploader" />

-doesn't use promises natively, we can "promisify" it by wrapping ig in a new Promise
+Since FileReader doesn’t use promises natively, we can wrap it in a new Promise:

 const readFile = (file) => {